geraldzakwan/iykra-sentiment-analysis/README.md

 ### Git

-- You will use Git to access this code base and to submit the assignment later.
+- You will use Git (and GitHub) to access this code base and to submit the assignment later.

+- Create a GitHub account (https://github.com/)

 - Install Git: https://www.atlassian.com/git/tutorials/install-git.